 Dr Meri Arichi studied Art History in London and Florence, and worked at Christie’s in Kings Street, London, returning to university to study Asian Art at School of Oriental and African Studies (SOAS) in 1993, completed a Post-graduate Diploma in Asian Art (1994), MA (1996) and PhD (2003) .

 The February meeting will be held on 12th February 2019, at 11.00am in Easterbrook Hall.
 Coffee will be available from 10.30am.
 Please note the membership card erroneously states that the meeting is on the 13th February.

 The Committee would like to wish all a happy and prosperous New Year.

-If you didn’t attend the Anniversary Lunch last month then your copy of 50 Treasures of Dumfries and Galloway will be available to pick up, additional copies will be available for sale as they look like very good stocking fillers.
+If you didn’t attend the Anniversary Lunch in October, then your copy of 50 Treasures of Dumfries and Galloway will be available to pick up at reception.
+Additional copies are available for sale.

 The book for the raffle at this meeting is: ‘The Silk Road – A New History’ by Valerie Hansen.